 1. Text and Color

 Text and color are simple elements that can say a lot about your company.
-For example, if all the text on your website is in black and white and an elegant script font is used, a visitor will feel that the website, and the connected company, is very fancy and up market.
+For example, if all the text on your website is in black and white and an elegant script font is used, a visitor will feel that the website, and the connected company, are very fancy and upmarket.